baranakyolif/StenoNFT/StepByStep StenoNFT Systhem.md

 STEP 2:
+When the keys obtained from this compression process are delivered to the users, the 8 to 21 bit ASCII representations and the number of cycles are embedded into the image with the following stenography method.

-By matching the numeric RGB values of an image with the numeric equivalents of ASCII symbols, the data is embedded into the image.
-Below is a very simple stenography algorithm that we quickly wrote in c# to illustrate our idea.
+This process maps the numeric RGB values of an image to the numeric equivalents of the ASCII symbols, embedding the data into the image.
+Below is a very simple shorthand algorithm that we quickly wrote in c# to demonstrate our idea.

         using System.Drawing.Imaging;